*This post may contain affiliate links. Please see my disclosure for more details!*

 For the topping, I stayed with a silky chocolate buttercream because I wanted the cupcake to have that rich, indulgent finish.
 But you can absolutely swirl your buttercream like the mixture, half chocolate, half vanilla, if you want the decoration to match the marble inside.
 It looks stunning, especially with a big piping swirrrrrl from a 2D closed star tip.

-If you are doing two-tone frosting, the easiest way is to put each flavour into its own small piping bag, snip the ends, then pop both into a larger piping bag with your chosen nozzle.
-When you squeeze, both colours pipe out together in the most amazing swirled pattern.
-Zero stress, maximum effect.
+If you try the two-tone frosting, the easiest method is to put each flavour into a small piping bag, snip the ends, and then pop both into a larger piping bag with your chosen nozzle.
+When you squeeze, the colours pipe out together in a gorgeous, natural swirl.
+It’s zero stress, maximum impact, and makes your cupcakes look professionally finished without the fuss.

 Cupcake joy

-Marble cupcakes are always one of those bakes that look like you’ve put way more effort in than you actually have.
-They’re fun, simple, customisable, and always a hit with both kids and adults.
-These ones disappeared rather quickly with my taste testers… no surprises there.
+Marble cupcakes are one of those bakes that look like you’ve put far more effort in than you actually have.
+They’re fun, simple, and endlessly customisable, which makes them a hit with kids and adults alike.
+My taste testers didn’t hang around long with these, no surprises there.

 Tips & tricks